 After being closed to the public for 22 years, the Pink Palace Mansion was reopened to the public in 1996.
 Clarence Saunders, builder of the Mansion, lost his beloved home due to stock reversals in a fight for control of his Piggly Wiggly grocery store stock.
 Nicknamed "Pink Palace" by Memphians because of the pink marble used in its construction, the Mansion was never occupied by Saunders, but has become a much beloved landmark and enjoyable place to visit for Memphians and tourists alike.

-Opened in January 1995, the Crew Training IMAX® Theater draws approximately 200,000 regional visitors and tourists annually.
-The only underground IMAX® Theater in the world, it is known for its beauty, acoustical excellence and versatility as either a 240-seat IMAX® theater or 403-seat auditorium.
-The theater takes pride in presenting the best educational and entertaining IMAX® films on its four-story tall screen.
+Opened in January 1995, the Crew Training International 3D Giant Theater draws approximately 200,000 regional visitors and tourists annually.
+The underground theater is known for its beauty, acoustical excellence and versatility.
+The theater features a state-of-the-art Barco 4K single-projector solution featuring RealD’s XLW 3D system and a premium QSC multichannel audio system, providing an unparalleled viewer experience along with substantially-increased functionality.
+The theater takes pride in presenting the best educational and entertaining films on its four-story tall screen.
 New films open approximately every four months.

 Lichterman Nature Center